 While you shouldn't expect to find some world-famous names, you can find some interesting items in the stores.
 Typically, items will be cheaper than they are back home.

 At the restaurants, you have the opportunity to explore with your tastebuds.
 Snowbirds can enjoy a wide variety of meals.
-From local to international dishes, there's going to be restaurants open to keep your belly filled.
+From local to international dishes, there are going to be restaurants open to keep your belly filled.

 The nearest airport to Bucerías is Puerto Vallarta (PVR).
 From the airport, you can get a bus or car ride into town.